Application Architecture

 These data integrity rules create a membrane between a participant and her peers.
 They define what data she can and can’t create, and they help her recognize rule-breakers.

 There’s another membrane, which sits between a participant and her copy of the application.
 The application’s public functions define the processes that can be used to access, interpret, and create data, as well as communicate with other participants and applications.
-Her copy of the application makes those functions available to any client on her machine that wants to act for her.
-It also makes them available to her peers so she can delegate some of her agency to them.
-The application developer can give her tools to control access to these functions, using capability-based security.
+Her copy of the application makes those functions available to any client on her machine that wants to act on her behalf, such as a UI or a scheduled script.
+Those functions are also made available to her peers in the same network so she can delegate some of her agency to them.
+The application developer can give her tools to control access to these functions using capability-based security.

 Layers of the application stack

-Holochain handles a lot of things for you, keeping your workload minimal.
-That’s why we call it a framework.
-You rely on Holochain for things like data persistence and a peer-to-peer networking and communication layer, and get on with building your application and business logic.
+Holochain handles a lot of things for you, keeping your development workload minimal and mostly focused on the problems you need to solve.
+You rely on Holochain for things like data persistence and networking, and get on with building your data model and application logic.

 Now, let’s get into the details of all the components of a Holochain app, and how they fit together.